ml6team/fondant/README.md

 There are 3 ways to run fondant pipelines:

 - [**Local runner**](https://github.com/ml6team/fondant/blob/main/docs/pipeline.md#local-runner): leverages [docker compose](https://docs.docker.com/compose/).
-The local runner is mainly aimed at helping you develop fondant pipelines and components faster by making it easier to run things on a smaller scale and iterate quickly on your pipeline.
-Once you have a pipeline developed, you can use the other runners mentioned below to better scale and monitor your pipelines.
+The local runner is mainly aimed at helping you develop fondant pipelines and components faster since it allows you to develop on your local machine or a Virtual Machine.
+- This enables you to quickly iterate on development.Once you have a pipeline developed, you can use the other runners mentioned below for better scaling, monitoring and reproducibility.
 - [**Vertex runner**](https://github.com/ml6team/fondant/blob/main/docs/pipeline.md#vertex-runner): Uses Google cloud's [Vertex AI pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction) to help you orchestrate your Fondant pipelines in a serverless manner.
 This makes it easy to scale up your pipelines without worrying about infrastructure deployment.